vietdt89/CppOptimization/README.md

 + Using a union is not a safe programming practice, of course, because you will get no warning from the compiler if the uses of a and b overlap.
 You should use this method only for big objects that take a lot of cache space.
 Putting simple variables into a union is not optimal because it prevents the use of register variables

++ The time it takes to call a virtual member function is a few clock cycles more than it takes to call a non-virtual member function, provided that the function call statement always calls the same version of the virtual function

++ Integer multiplication takes longer time than addition and subtraction (3 - 10 clock cycles, depending on the processor).
+Optimizing compilers will often replace integer multiplication by a constant with a combination of additions and shift operations

++ Integer division takes much longer time than addition, subtraction and multiplication (27 - 80 clock cycles for 32-bit integers, depending on the processor).
++ Integer division by a power of 2 can be done with a shift operation, which is much faster
++ The following guidelines can be used for improving code that contains integer division:
+  • Integer division by a constant is faster than division by a variable.
+Make sure the value of the divisor is known at compile time.
+  • Integer division by a constant is faster if the constant is a power of 2
+  • Integer division by a constant is faster if the dividend is unsigned

++ Floating point division takes much longer time than addition, subtraction and multiplication (20 - 45 clock cycles).
++ Floating point division by a constant should be done by multiplying with the reciprocal
++ Conversions from double <-> float take a lot of time